 Under the direction of the area presidency or Presidency of the Seventy, Area Seventies are assigned to consult with and instruct stake presidents in their area.

-During the April 2020 general conference, 58 new Area Seventies were sustained.
+During the April 2021 general conference leadership session, 77 new Area Seventies were sustained.

 Latter-day revelations contain provisions for additional quorums of the Seventy, “until seven times seventy, if the labor in the vineyard of necessity requires it” (Doctrine and Covenants 107:96).